Simplified Issue vs Guaranteed Issue: What's the Difference?

 Can I have both simplified issue and guaranteed issue life insurance at the same time?

 Yes, it is possible to hold both types of policies simultaneously, though it's rarely necessary.
 Some people purchase a simplified issue policy for higher coverage needs and add a guaranteed issue policy for additional final expense coverage.
-However, insurers may ask about existing coverage during the application.
+However, insurers may ask about existing coverage during the application process.
 Before doubling up, consult with a licensed insurance professional to make sure the combined cost makes financial sense for your specific goals.

 Ohio Life Insurance - Save up to 70% Off